Revature-1704-Java/p2-JAMMS/README.md

 Repository for Project 2

 This Project is being produced via a Team of 5:
-  James Widener
+  James Widener,
-  Andrew Taylor
+  Andrew Taylor,
-  Matt Johnson
+  Matt Johnson,
-  Matthew McCormick (Team Leader)
+  Matthew McCormick (Team Leader),
-  Samuel Yin
+  Samuel Yin,

 Technologies Required for Use: